adrhelllo/adrhelllo/README.md

 💭 I love to code.
 I often upload my projects here.

-📚 I'm studying Software Development and Testing at SZÁMALK-Szalázi Technikum és Szakgimnázium, but I often code on my own, too.
+📚 I'm studying Software Development and Testing at a Technikum, but I often code on my own, too.

 🔥 I'm trying to code, at least a little, every day.
 Often, my uploaded repositories include material that we haven't yet covered, or just something I learned about for personal interest.
 These make programming interesting for me.